 Recently, Facebook announced its plans to launch its own cryptocurrency, Libra.
 As a result, the Federal government is looking to regulate this endeavor heavily.
+As a nonprofit credit counseling agency, ACCC enjoys staying current with financial news.
 Catch up on the latest tech industry news in this edition of our Weekly Round-Up.

 Facebook & Libra Explained